TangereJs/at-elements/README.md

 add a new component
 --

+Add the new component to the components.list (https://github.com/TangereJs/designer/blob/master/components.list) and run **pull-all.sh** again

 To add a new component add the component first to at-elements/bower.json and to at-elements/at-elements.html

 If the components should be usable in the designer a metadata.html file needs to be created in the component directory and the metadata.html needs to be added to at-elements/metadata.html as well.